 🍴 Recipe Tips

-Making this swiss chicken cheese casserole is very easy and there are a few simple ways that you can make it a little better.
+Making this Swiss chicken cheese casserole is very easy and there are a few simple ways that you can make it a little better.
 If you like your cheese a little harder along the edges of the pan then you can bake it at 375F instead of 350F degrees.

-If you want to use shredded swiss cheese instead, then mix the second can of cream of chicken soup into the rice to make it more flavorful.
+If you want to use shredded Swiss cheese instead, then mix the second can of cream of chicken soup into the rice to make it more flavorful.
 This will also help your cream of chicken and rice casserole to not dry out as it cooks.

 You can use any cut of chicken meat.
 We like to use one diced chicken breast, but you can use chicken tenders or even shredded chicken if you have it on hand.

 Nope!
-No need too!
+No need to!
 This recipe is designed to fluff up the rice while it's baking so that you don't have to do any extra work.
 It's literally an easy cheesy chicken and rice dump casserole.